-5When Mhen an IP lot and/or land bay is developed adjacent to an agricultural Zoning District or a residential Zoning District, which was zoned for agricultural or residential uses subsequent to June 16, 1993, and subsequent to zoning of the subject property as IP, the setback required in reference line 5 applies.
+When an IP lot and/or land bay is developed adjacent to an agricultural Zoning District or a residential Zoning District, which was zoned for agricultural or residential uses subsequent to June 16, 1993, and subsequent to zoning of the subject property as IP, the setback required in

-6Except7Except when the buffer required by Section 7.04.03 is greater.
+Except when the buffer required by Section 7.04.03 is greater.

-In: In the event that a single parcel is zoned for more than one non-residential Zoning District, the applicable yard requirement will be applied only at the property line and not at the Zoning District line.
+In the event that a single parcel is zoned for more than one non-residential Zoning District, the applicable yard requirement will be applied only at the property line and not at the Zoning District line.

-Covered Covered walkways connecting structures or connecting structures with parking areas are permitted in yards and may traverse the space when structures are on the same lot.
+Covered walkways connecting structures or connecting structures with parking areas are permitted in yards and may traverse the space when structures are on the same lot.